 - Be sure to communicate with your dentist about your overall health because other health concerns (especially issues with your joints, heart, and diabetes) can affect your dental health and the care you need.

 - Dentures need just as much TLC as your natural teeth do, so don’t forget them in your daily routines.

 What Does Your Mouth Need Today?

-Dr. Sevey and Dr. Atwell treat mouths and teeth of every age throughout Bangor.
+Dr. Sevey and Dr. Sigwart treat mouths and teeth of every age throughout Bangor.
 Call us today and make an appointment for a routine visit to clean and care for your teeth exactly as they need today.